 Optimized Google My Business listings increase your visibility on Google maps and search engine results pages.
 While these listings undoubtedly affect the patient experience at every stage, features like Google My Business Posts and Q&As are useful bottom-of-the-funnel techniques, as they build rapport with prospects.
 And ultimately, an accurate listing ensures your contact information is up-to-date—should they choose your practice.

-Where are you in your efforts?
+Where are you in your healthcare marketing efforts?

 Regardless of where you’re at in your content creation efforts, below is a handy—and admittedly non-exhaustive—list of recommended content types based around stages of the funnel: